fesihkeskin/GAST/README.md

 ## Figures from the Manuscript

-The following figures mirror the visuals referenced in the manuscript (and are assumed to be available as PNG files under `reports/figures/`).
+The following figures mirror the visuals referenced in the manuscript.

 ### Overall Architecture (GAST)